 Mobile phones can work if you are near a township or highway, however phone network coverage is not complete in remote areas of Australia.
 In an emergency it is generally the fastest and easiest way to summon help.
 Your best chance of coverage is from a high spot such as a hill or lookout, but you are unlikely to ever get coverage in a canyon or gorge.
-If you don’t have enough coverage to make a voice call sometimes you can still send a text message (SMS) as it often works with lower signal strength than is required for a voice call.

 When you get through to an operator you will be asked which service you require.
-If you have a medical emergency you should ask for Ambulance, if you have a situation were you require rescue you should ask for Police.
+If you have a medical emergency you should ask for Ambulance, if you have a situation were you are lost or require rescue you should ask for Police.
 The operator may ask for a street and nearest cross street.
 The operator is trying to find where you are so you can be connected to the local emergency service for your location.
 In a remote area “street and cross street” is often not appropriate so you may have to explain the situation and suggest a nearby landmark the operator would be able to identify, such as a nearby lookout, mountain top, access road or river.
 If the operator insists on a street and cross street ask to talk to their supervisor.
 When you are connected to the service you require you should start being more specific about your location using grid references or local landmarks.
 Try to minimise mistakes with grid references by also giving a nearby landmark.

 Using Mobile Phones in Areas of Marginal Coverage